Exciton Superfluidity in 2D Heterostructures from First Principles: The importance of material specific screening: Introduction

 \section{Introduction}

 Excitons are quasi-particle (QP) excitations of electron-hole pairs bound by their Coulomb attraction \cite{Ueta1986}.
-Since these bound electron hole pairs are approximately bosonic quasiparticles, they may, under special circumstances, form a highly correlated condensate state with exotic properties such as superfluidity \cite{Lozovik2009}.
+Since these bound electron-hole pairs are approximately bosonic quasiparticles, they may, under special circumstances, form a highly correlated condensate state with exotic properties such as superfluidity \cite{Lozovik2009}.
 In this work we consider spatially indirect excitons in \acp{vdWH}. \acp{vdWH} is a class of materials consisting of stacked monolayers of two-dimensional (2D) atomic crystals \cite{Geim2013}.
-The individual layers in the \ac{vdWH} may act as quasi-2D quantum wells and through doping, the structures can be engineered to carry electrons in one layer and holes in a separate layer.
+The individual layers in the \ac{vdWH} may act as quasi-2D quantum wells and by doping, the structures can be engineered to carry electrons in one layer and holes in a separate layer.
 Since the electrons and holes are spatially separated, the exciton condensation can give rise to counter-flowing superconductivity \cite{Lozovik1976}, though the concept of superconductivity here is delicate, since no net charge transport is achieved \cite{Fil2018}.
 From a theoretical perspective, these bilayer architectures are interesting as potential tunable model systems of the BCS-BEC (Bardeen–Cooper–Schrieffer––Bose–Einstein-condensate) cross-over.
 The iron pnictides are believed to be located at the verge of the BCS-BEC crossover \cite{kasahara2014}, and an increased understanding of this regime could yield important new clues to the mechanism behind the unconventional superconductivity in these compounds.
-Along with the rapid development in synthesis of 2D materials, different elements and structures have been considered as facilitators of the phenomenon: from GaAs heterostructures, \cite{Zhu1995, Croxall2008, Seamons2009}, to double mono- and bilayer graphene, \cite{Min2008, Lozovik2009, Gorbachev2012, Lozovik2012, Perali2013, Burg2018, Nilsson2021}, and most recently bilayers of \acp{TMD} \cite{Wang2019, Conti2019, Conti2020, ma2021} (for a review see Ref. \cite{Conti2020}).
-The recent experimental indications of interlayer exciton condensation at strikingly high temperatures (up to ~100 K) in \ac{TMD} bilayer structures \cite{Wang2019} is of particular interest to this work.
+Along with the rapid development in synthesis of 2D materials, different elements and structures have been considered as facilitators of the phenomenon: from GaAs heterostructures, \cite{Zhu1995, Croxall2008, Seamons2009}, to double mono- and bilayer graphene, \cite{Min2008, Lozovik2009, Gorbachev2012, Lozovik2012, Perali2013, Burg2018, Nilsson2021}, and most recently bilayers of \acp{TMD} \cite{bi2021, ma2021, Conti2020, Conti2020b, Wang2019, Conti2019, Conti2020, berman2016, wu2015, fogler2014}.